LAGFlynn/EdgeCommons/README.md

 EdgeCommons
 ===========

-EdgeCommons is a library for common tasks in Adobe Edge.
+A library for common tasks in Adobe Edge.
 By Simon Widjaja.

+***

 ### We love Adobe Edge.
 And it's not even final yet.
 But we already take it to the next level.
 Join us!